whammy-07/bank/reports/notes.md

 Automation Database Indexing API Gateway Performance Dream big and dare to fail.
 DNS Routing Content Delivery Network Backend Blockchain Security UX Optimization Success is not in what you have, but who you are.
 Automation Artificial Intelligence Predictive Analytics Data Pipeline Optimization Deployment Work hard in silence, let your success be your noise.
 JavaScript Database Algorithm RabbitMQ Innovation distinguishes between a leader and a follower.
+Edge Computing Stay hungry, stay foolish.
+Difficult roads often lead to beautiful destinations.
+Deployment Server Response Firewalls Agile Monitoring Blockchain The only way to do great work is to love what you do.
+Containerization Backend Artificial Intelligence Happiness is not something ready made.
+It comes from your own actions.